HHussain141003/software-engineering-assignment/README.md

 - The system relies heavily on user roles (admin and users).
 - It includes form submissions, navigation, flash messages, and database updates.
-- It's critical to ensure routing and Role-Based Access (RBAC) works correctly in.
+- It's critical to ensure routing and Role-Based Access (RBAC) works correctly.

 ## What is being Tested